AndyShiue/Ende-readme/README.md

 As you can see, it's simply the instance mode after the constructor.

-Instance arguments should be searched lazily and searching of them isn't guaranteed to terminate because one could recurse on them, though.
+Searching of instance arguments isn't guaranteed to terminate because one could recurse on them, though.

 ## Associated Values